Race Face Indy Review

 Our Analysis and Test Results

-Our comparative analysis was a little rough on the RaceFace pads.
-They don't do anything especially poorly, but they pale in comparison to the other pads in the test.
-They are still a serviceable set of knee pads that could work for you if you come across a smoking deal.
-Comfort and durability are strong suits while we found them to be lacking in protection, fit, and ventilation.
+Our final opinion of the Race Face Indy pads is a little rough.
+They don't do anything especially poorly, but they pale in comparison to the other pads in our test.
+That said, they are still a serviceable set of knee pads that could work for you if you come across a smoking deal.
+While we find them to be lacking in protection, fit, and ventilation, comfort and durability are strong suits.

 One redeeming factor is the length of the sleeve.
 The longer sleeve offers protection from the sun as well as any thorns and sticks poking into the trail.
 While this thin layer of fabric is minimal, it can protect you from minor abrasions.